Results for “child safety”

 Governor Gretchen Whitmer called for federal legislation to protect children from social media addiction after hosting a summit with youth advocates and activists.
 Michigan has passed state-level protections, but Whitmer said online safety issues cross state borders and require national action.
 The Kids Over Clicks package, which passed through a Senate committee last month, would ban addictive online feeds for minors and regulate chatbot features.

-April 8, 2026·Michigan Capitol·4 sources - health
+April 8, 2026·Michigan Capitol·4 sources - legislation

 Michigan Senate Bans Mandatory Nurse Overtime in Bipartisan Push for Patient Safety